 description:

-"Called to retrieve external state when the runtime exports a thread snapshot",
+"Called to retrieve external state when the runtime exports a thread snapshot.",

 },